moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 discriminate filament gas from clustered halo gas at Planck resolution (H3c).
 Program closed: pushing H3b further needs deeper tSZ data (e.g., ACT/SPT), not more analysis of this set.

+## E3c addendum (ACT DR6, 2026-07-04) — program close

+The decisive WHIM test at ACT depth returns a null: masked residual 1.77σ (3′) / 1.11σ (7′) — the halo-only model survives; between-halo gas along CMASS spines is bounded, not detected.
+Diagnosis: shell-projection places the signal at degree scales that ACT's map filters (unmasked stack 2.95σ vs Planck's 9σ on the overlap); ACT-depth WHIM work needs a small-scale analysis design.
+With the pre-registered gate failed, the program is now closed end to end: every hypothesis (H1–H4, H3a–c) carries a replicated verdict, and the two guaranteed outputs stand — the methods/benchmark contribution and a measured 9σ web-gas detection with an honest halo-vs-filament decomposition.